-The concept that the Statement of Accounts should include all amounts which, if omitted, or mis-stated, could be expected to lead to a distortion of the financial statements and ultimately mislead a user of the accounts.
+LIABILITY MATERIALITY NON-OPERATIONAL ASSETS A liability is where the Authority owes payment to an individual or another organisation: The concept that the Statement of Accounts should include all amounts which, if omitted, or mis-stated, could be expected to lead to a distortion of the financial statements and ultimately mislead a user of the accounts.
 Fixed assets held by the Authority but not directly occupied, used or consumed in the delivery of services.
-Examples are investment properties, assets under assets surplus construction or to requirements pending sale or redevelopment.
+Examples are A current liability is an amount which will become payable or could be called in within the next accounting period, e.g. creditors or cash overdrawn. investment properties, assets under construction or assets surplus to requirements pending sale or redevelopment.
+A deferred liability is an amount which by arrangement is payable beyond the next year at some point in the future or to be paid off by an annual sum over a period of time.

-NON-OPERATIONAL ASSETS

 NET BOOK VALUE OPERATIONAL ASSETS PAST COSTS (PENSIONS) The amount at which fixed assets are included in the balance sheet, i.e. their historical costs or current value less the cumulative amounts provided for depreciation.
 Fixed assets held and occupied, used or consumed by the Authority in the pursuit of its strategy and in the direct delivery of those services for which it has either a statutory or discretionary responsibility.
 For a defined benefit pension scheme, the increase in the present value of the scheme liabilities related to the employee service in prior periods arising in the current period as a result of the introduction of, or improvement to retirement benefits.
-MINIMUM REVENUE PROVISION OPERATING LEASE (MRP)
+OPERATING LEASE MINIMUM REVENUE PROVISION (MRP) A lease where the ownership of the fixed asset remains with the lessor.
+The minimum amount which must be charged to the revenue account each year in order to provide for the repayment of loans and other amounts borrowed by the Authority.